University of Łódź: Library

 The library of the University of Łódź is one of the biggest and most modern academic libraries in Central Europe.

 Its total collection amounts to 3 million volumes.
 The main part of the book collection is in library store-rooms.
 The remaining books and journals are placed in the reference sections: the Main Reading Room and Study Rooms.
 Registered users can use self checkout machines for lending and returning books in some collections.
 Apart from the Main University Library there are 106 branch libraries and their collections are adjusted to the scientific and didactic activities of the institutions.
 The number of registered library card holders is now over 20,000.

 International cooperation

-As a result of widespread cooperation with universities all over the world, including Université Jean Moulin Lyon 3, Université François – Rabelais (Tours), University of Texas at Austin, Westfälische Wilhelms – Universität Münster, University of Baltimore, the R. H. Smith School of Business, University of Maryland, Centria University of Applied Sciences (Kokkola, Finland), and the Towson University, students of the university can graduate with dual diplomas.
+As a result of widespread cooperation with universities all over the world, including Université Jean Moulin Lyon 3, Université François – Rabelais (Tours), University of Texas at Austin, Westfälische Wilhelms – Universität Münster, University of Baltimore, the R. H. Smith School of Business, University of Maryland, Centria University of Applied Sciences (Kokkola, Finland), and Towson University, students of the university can graduate with dual diplomas.